 Human Fingerprint Evident in Below Trend Freshwater Availability

-A scientific research team led by NASA is tracking global trends in freshwater availability worldwide in a bid to better understand how these critical natural resources are changing in light of a variety of factors.
-Those include human-invoked climate change and water management practices, as well as natural climate cycles.
+A scientific research team led by NASA is tracking global trends in freshwater availability worldwide to understand better how these critical natural resources are changing in response to various factors.
+Those include human-invoked climate change, water management practices, and natural climate cycles.

-The availability of freshwater is changing worldwide, with profound implications for ecosystems, economies, and societies, the scientists point out.
-The researchers quantified 34 trends in Terrestrial Water Storage based on data spanning 2002-2016 gathered by the US space agency’s Gravity Recovery and Climate Experiment (GRACE) satellite mission.
-They attributed changes in the obsfreshwatererved availability of freshwater either to natural inter-annual variability, unsustainable groundwater consumption, climate change, or some combination thereof.
+Scientists note that the availability of freshwater is changing globally, with significant implications for ecosystems, economies, and societies.ย The researchers quantified 34 trends in Terrestrial Water Storage based on data spanning 2002 to 2016 gathered by the US Space Agency’s Gravity Recovery and Climate Experiment (GRACE) satellite mission.ย They attributed changes in the observed availability of freshwater either to natural inter-annual variability, unsustainable groundwater consumption, climate change, or some combination thereof.

 Freshwater